Skip to main content

 The drain pump moves water out during the drain and spin steps.
 When the pump housing cracks or the seal inside it wears, water escapes at the bottom of the cabinet, usually only when the pump runs.

 How to spot it: the puddle shows up during drain or spin, not during fill.
 You may hear a louder-than-normal grinding or buzzing from the pump.
-Pull the bottom access panel and look for water tracking down from the pump body.
 A small object like a coin or a hairpin lodged in the pump can also crack the housing.
+A tech traces the source by removing the access panel and inspecting the pump housing directly.

 2. Split or Loose Drain Hose